leezhengyishawn/leezhengyishawn/README.md

 <h2> Hobbies </h2>

-I'm also really, really into card games.
+I'm really, really into card games.

 I have achieved Legendary rank or equivalent in:
 - Hearthstone (Standard, Wild)